 - 3 Tablespoons Orange Marmalade

-- Preheat the oven to 350 F. Grease with baking spray a brownie pan measuring 9 x 13 inches and line the bottom with parchment paper, leaving some paper hanging over the sides for easy lifting later.
+- Preheat the oven to 350 F. Grease with baking spray a brownie pan measuring 9 x 11 inches (or 8 x 8 inches) ,and line the bottom with parchment paper, leaving some paper hanging over the sides for easy lifting later.
 Set pan aside.

 - In a double boiler where the bottom is filled with simmering water, over medium heat, melt the chocolates.
 When completely melted, remove from the heat and set aside on the counter to cool.